-Compared to the rest of the Silicon Valley market, the San Antonio region has greater rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the Silicon Valley market, the San Antonio submarket has higher rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 4 listings have come on the market, which means listings most likley are going fast.
+In the last 90 days, 4 listings have been posted online, which means listings most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-About 75% of the available leases in the San Antonio are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 50% of the office spaces in the San Antonio are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 239,010 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this area are around 6 floors.
+Even though the median size is 4,360 sqft, there are still 0 new listings below 2,000 sqft.
+Most properties in this market are close to 6 stories.
 Most buildings in this region were built in 1979 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Manufacturing is the dominant industry in this area.
+Manufacturing is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst San Antonio residents.
-Commuting around 15 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 15 minutes a day is the norm for those who opt to reside in this part of town.